-Born: Dec.
-24, 1948 in Orange, Texas
+Dec.
+24, 1948 - July 18, 1999 Beaumont, Texas

 Smith acquired his nickname in a junior high Spanish class.
-Apparently “Tody” came from “Toro” (bull) because he was the largest boy in his class.
+Apparently, “Tody” came from “Toro” (bull) because he was the largest boy in his class.

-His disappointing senior season was the only reason Smith remained available when Dallas drafted 25th in the first round at the 1971 selections.
+A disappointing senior season was the only reason Smith remained available when Dallas drafted 25th in the first round at the 1971 selections.
 Smith was the Cowboy's No. 1 choice.
-He missed most of the 1971 training camp before signing, and spent the first seven games of the season on the team's taxi squad.
+He missed most of the 1971 training camp before signing and spent the first seven games of the season on the team's taxi squad.
 When he joined the 40-man roster, he quickly convinced the Dallas coaches he had a future in the NFL.

 He was traded to the Houston Oilers with wide receiver Billy Parks in 1973, in exchange for two draft choices.
 He stayed with the club until the 1976 season.
-Smith's final pro season was in 1976 playing for the Buffalo Bills.
+Smith's final pro season was in 1976, playing for the Buffalo Bills.